Slideshow: Nasal Allergy Relief - Products That Work

 Watch and learn from these additional pictures slideshows.

 Put Out The Welcome Mat

-Many irritants -- dust, mold, dust mites, wood smoke, pesticides -- get tracked into your house on your shoes.
-Put out a large welcome mat so friends and family will wipe their shoes before entering.
-Choose a rubber mat that can be cleaned on a regular basis.
-Better yet, ask them to leave their shoes at the door.
+Many allergy triggers -- such as dust, mold, and dust mites -- get tracked into your house on your shoes.
+Put out a large welcome mat so friends and family will wipe their shoes before coming inside.
+Choose a rubber mat that can be cleaned easily.
+Better yet, ask visitors to leave their shoes at the door.